-ATLANTA WEATHER UPDATES: Cleanup next after severe storms plow through metro Atlanta
+ATLANTA WEATHER UPDATES: Severe storms leave damage behind throughout Georgia

-ATLANTA - Strong storms moved through much of north Georgia Monday night, leaving behind a path of damage.
+ATLANTA - Strong storms moved through much of north Georgia and metro Atlanta Monday night, sending trees into roads, damaging homes and businesses, knocking out power to thousands and leaving south Fulton County a disaster zone.

 For several hours, Severe Weather Team 2 tracked tornado warnings, tornado watches and severe thunderstorm warnings.

-We have a team of reporters and photographers spread out across metro Atlanta looking at some of the hardest-hit areas.
-WATCH Channel 2 Action News This Morning starting at 4:30 a.m. for updates.
+We have a team of reporters and photographers spread out across metro Atlanta looking at some of the hardest hit areas for Live Team 2 Coverage on Channel 2 Action News starting at 4 p.m.

 Parts of south Fulton County and Haralson County, west of the metro Atlanta area, seemed to be the hardest hit.
+Channel 2's Steve Gehlbach was live on Channel 2 Action News This Morning in one south Fulton County neighborhood, where he describes the area as a "disaster zone."

+Red Cross on scene of tornado damage in South Fulton subdivision.
+One homeowner says whole house shook as she covered her 2 year old daughter in bathtub pic.twitter.com/67PsRjzelF— Steve Gehlbach (@SteveGWSB) March 20, 2018

 Northwest Georgia was the first area to deal with the storms which brought intense rain, lightning and hail.
 The storms continued into metro Atlanta late Monday bringing tornado warnings.
 Early Tuesday, the storms continued into east counties.